-Brand identity constitutes the face of a brand.
+What is brand identity?
+Basically, it makes for the face of your brand.
 It’s a component that stands for the emotional and professional part of the company’s image.
 It’s essential to have a consistent brand identity as it’s reinforcing the associations your firm will have in your customers’ minds.
 A message portrayed by its components needs to be compatible with the values represented by the goods and services you offer.

-We will present to you a comprehensive guide on creating a strong and clear brand identity of your business, organisation, or product.
+Here’s a comprehensive guide on creating a strong and clear brand identity for your business, organisation, or product.

-Working on brand identity should always begin with analyzing the market and your customers.
-It’s crucial to understand what they expect from your company and what image you should build on the basis of the values you provide.
-An experienced business partner will offer you a joint analysis of your market after collecting and receiving all the data you can gather about your consumers’ preferences and behaviour.
+Working on brand identity should always begin with analysing the market and your customers.
+You need to understand what they expect from your company and what image you should build.
+An experienced business partner will offer you a joint analysis of your market.
+But first, make sure that you have gathered all the data you could get about your consumers’ preferences and behaviour.

-If you aren’t sure what to do first, always start with benchmarking your competitors and checking what solutions they’ve already introduced and what’s their efficiency.
+If you aren’t sure what to do first, always start with benchmarking your competitors.
+Check what solutions they’ve already introduced and what’s their efficiency.
 Examine your users and consumers in the most detailed possible way.
-Find the best standards on the market and think what you could additionally attach to stand out towards the rest.
+Find the best standards on the market.
+Think about what you could add to stand out from the rest.

 From the business perspective, a good practice worth applying is creating “personas”.
 A buyer “persona” is a semi-fictional representation of an ideal customer.
 It may include customer demographics, interests, pain points, behaviour patterns, motivations, and goals.
-Preparing it will facilitate you coming up with an idea of what your brand identity should contain to affect your customers positively.
+Preparing it will facilitate you coming up with an idea of what your brand identity should contain to have a positive impact on your customers.